 Steps

-First, shell the peanuts and remove the skin but don’t be tempted to eat them, I warn you!
+First, shell the peanuts and remove the skin, but don’t be tempted to eat them, I warn you!

-Add the agave syrup and blend again, then add the teaspoon of oil and blend again.
 If the consistency is too hard, add a little water, one teaspoon at a time, until you achieve the desired consistency.
-I had to add a total of two teaspoons of water.
+I had to add two teaspoons of water in total.

 Enjoy!